Most In Demand Occupations In Austria

 Austria is grouped among European countries with better salaries and living conditions, but this comes with a cost: higher living costs.
 According to Numbeo, Austria is Europe's 7th most expensive country and the world's 19th.

 Living costs in this country depend widely on location and the number of individuals living in your household.
-According to the same source, the estimated monthly fee for a single person is €1,055; this does not include the rent, and for a family of four, it is estimated to incur €3,590 in monthly expenses.
+According to the same source, the estimated monthly fee for a single person is €1,055; this does not include the rent, and for a family of four, it is estimated €3,590 in monthly expenses.

 Rent in Austria also varies depending on the location and size.
 The projected rent for a one-bedroom apartment in the city centre is €854, while a similar apartment outside the city centre costs €695.